CSIS-iLab/on-the-radar/_resources/could-unmanned-underwater-vehicles-undermine-nuclear-deterrence.md

 link: https://www.aspistrategist.org.au/could-unmanned-underwater-vehicles-undermine-nuclear-deterrence/

 ---
 Nuclear-powered ballistic-missile submarines (SSBNs) are considered to be the most survivable of all nuclear platforms due to their stealth capabilities, mobility and discretion.
-But as technology improves and the ocean battlefield becomes more complex, these advances could undermine the survivability of strategic forces around the world and make them far more vulnerable.
+But as technology improves and the ocean battlefield becomes more complex, these advances could undermine the survivability of strategic forces.